FAQ: Restoring Gun Rights in California

 I’m a convicted felon but was granted probation.
-Can my felony be reduced to a misdemeanor?
+Can you restore my gun rights by reducing my felony to a misdemeanor?

 Maybe.
 Only a subset of felony offenses are eligible for reduction to misdemeanors.
 In addition to being granted probation, your felony must be what’s known as a “wobbler.”
 A wobbler is an offense that can be punished as either a misdemeanor or a felony.
-Common “wobblers” include grand theft, joy riding, burglary, DUI with injury, personal possession of a controlled substance, receiving stolen property, and others.2
+Common “wobblers” include grand theft, joyriding, burglary, DUI with injury, personal possession of a controlled substance, receiving stolen property, and others.2

 If you have our law firm obtain your official DOJ report and prepare a gun rights restoration plan for you, we will determine exactly what’s needed to get your gun rights back.

-No. Prop 47 was written so that it does not provide gun restoration.
+Proposition 47 was carefully written so that it does not restore firearm rights.
 A felony reduction under California’s Proposition 47 (now codified at Penal Code, § 1170.18) has no effect on firearm rights.
-Thus, if restoration of gun rights is your focus, it’s very important that you petition for a felony reduction under Penal Code, § 17(b), not under Penal Code, § 1170.18.
-We’ve seen many people, including experienced lawyers, make this mistake.
-Contact us for your California Gun Rights Restoration Plan.
+Thus, if restoration of gun rights is your goal, it’s very important that you petition for a felony reduction under Penal Code, § 17(b), not under Penal Code, § 1170.18.
+We’ve seen many people, including experienced lawyers, make this critical mistake.

 Are gun rights restored by a California expungement?

 No. While an expungement under Cal.
-Penal Code, § 1203.4 (or § 1203.4a) has many benefits, it has no affect on gun rights.
+Penal Code, § 1203.4 (or § 1203.4a) has many benefits, it does not restore your firearm rights.

 Is it possible to be eligible to possess a gun, but not eligible to purchase a gun?